Section 21 notice: COVID-19

 As a result of the COVID-19 pandemic, the minimum length of notice was temporarily raised from two to three months under section 81 of the Coronavirus Act 2020 for all notices served between 26 March 2020 initially to 30 September 2020.
 Following a decision by the Master of the Rolls with agreement of the Lord Chancellor, additional restriction came in on 27 March 2020 suspending all new and ongoing housing possession action nationally for 90 days.

 On 5 June 2020, Secretary of State for Housing, Communities and Local Government Robert Jenrick announced via Twitter that suspension of eviction was to be extended for a further two months.
 The announced extension was given effect through the Civil Procedure (Amendment No. 2) (Coronavirus) Rules 2020 which continued all new and existing stays until 23 August 2020.
 Following the direction of the Lord Chancellor on 20 August 2020, the suspension was further extended another four weeks to 20 September 2020.

 The Welsh Government further increased the minimum length of notice for properties in Wales to six months from 24 July 2020.
 On 28 August 2020, the Coronavirus Act 2020 (Residential Tenancies: Protection from Eviction) (Amendment) (England) Regulations 2020 was laid before parliament raising the minimum length of notice in England also to six months.
 This change went into effect the following day, to end 31 March 2021.
 The end date of the temporary extension in Wales was later extended to 31 March 2021 to match.

 Property licensing

-No section 21 notice may be given if the landlord is required to obtain a licence, whether under a mandatory or additional licensing scheme for a house in multiple occupation or a selective licensing scheme for a designated area, while the property is unlicensed and an application for a licence isn't pending.
+No section 21 notice may be given if the landlord is required to obtain a licence, whether under a mandatory or additional licensing scheme for a house in multiple occupation or a selective licensing scheme for a designated area, while the property is unlicensed and an application for a licence is not pending.